lyteword/chspurgeon-tod/volume-1/psalm-18.md

 &nbsp;*Verse*&nbsp;10.&nbsp;*"Cherub.*&nbsp;"—

-## "He on the wings ofcherubrode sublime
+He on the wings ofcherubrode sublime

 On the crystalline sky."